thoelze1/parallel-knn/README.md

 - Root of tree should also have bounding hypercube and pointer to points
 - If tree is less-than-balanced, one thread working on training will finish before another, and should help unfinished threads continue training
 - Join all training threads before starting querying
+- File I/O Speed
+    - Options: in place in mmap; copy to new array; sort array of offsets; copy to vector
+    - mmap with private flag: 12-13 seconds for 1,000,000 pts
+    - copy array of floats to new array of floats: 11-12 seconds for 1,000,000 pts
+- Parallelization
+    - Copy from mmap in parallel
+    - Build disjoint training subtrees in parallel
+    - Compute different queries at the same time
+    - Make one query faster by searching disjoint subtrees in parallel

 ## Tree Construction with Random Sampling and Smart Querying
 - Training runtime: nlog(n)